tyronyiu/Uni/GLO375/2019-02-11-Property_Rights.md

 > about the level of the interest rate.
 Similarly, people in good health with
 > healthy lifestyles are less likely to buy health insurance compared to those
 > who are in bad shape and have unhealthy or even risky lifestyles.

+#### Missing Markets

+Another reason for incomplete or missing markets is the absence of certain complimentary markets.
+Assume that everyone drinks coffee with sugar.
+If sugar is not produced then an entrepreneur considering producing coffee would not do so, as he would realize that he would have no sales.
+In many cases, particularly in less developed countries, large-scale coordination is required.
+Similarly urban renewal programs require coordination among factories, retailers, landlords, and other businesses.

+### Information Failures

+Government activities, in many occasions, are motivated by imperfect information on the part of the consumer, and by the belief that the market will supply too little information.
+Information, in many respects, is a public good.
+Offering information to one more individual does not reduce the available information to the rest.
+Resources devoted to producing new knowledge –research and development -can be considered a particularly important expenditure on information however market on its own might engage in an insufficient amount of certain R&D activities.

+### Unemployment, inflation and disequilibrium

+For many economists, the high levels of unemployment  are taken as prima facie evidence that something is not working well in the market.
+The recent global economic crisis hit several countries in Europe, with unemployment rates of 25% and youth unemployment in excess of 50%.In a Pareto efficient market there should be no unemployment (unutilized resources).

+## Redistribution

+> Even when the market is pareto efficient